Galileo

 Relationships with parents can sometimes be complicated, and that is probably the best descriptor that I have for my relationship with my mother.
 While most folks identify Paris as a song about the missed opportunity to be with a lover, this song was actually written about my mother.

 As an adult, I had the chance to take a trip to Paris with both my mother and older sister.
-Travel can bring out stressors in relationships in general, and my fear at the time was that all those issues in our relationship would raise their unruly head.
+Travel can sometimes highlight stressors in relationships and my fear at the time was that those issues in our relationship would impact the trip in a negative way.

 PARIS